MihaiBojin/waf-downloader/README.md

 ### Manual publish

 These steps can also be performed locally.
-For these commands to work, you will need to export two environment variables:
+For these commands to work, you will need to export two environment variables (or define them in `.env`):

 ```shell
 export TESTPYPI_PASSWORD=... # token for https://test.pypi.org/legacy/